 |Thu, May 15th, 2014, @7:30pm - 09:00PM|

-Thomas Cooke's anatomy school in St George's Gardens
+Thomas Cooke's anatomy school and St George's burial grounds

 |Thu, Jun 19th, 2014, @6:30pm - 09:00PM|

 Vauxhall Pleasure Gardens and others in London

 The bishop's park at Highgate

 The Heal family in Bloomsbury

 The 1930s diary of Gladys Langford

 Evelyn Wrench, postcard monster in the early 1900s

 |Thu, Dec 11th, 2014, @7:00pm - 09:00PM|